Duoluoluos/r-r-rewriter/README.md

-# Read the Docs Before Rewriting: Equip Rewriter with Domain Knowledge via Continual Pre - training
+# Read the Docs Before Rewriting: Equip Rewriter with Domain Knowledge via Continual Pre-training

 Before delving into the technical details, it's crucial to understand the significance of this project.
 By equipping a rewriter with domain knowledge through continual pre-training, we aim to enhance its performance in handling specific tasks more effectively.

+The repository includes:

+- :rocket: **One-click Data Generation**: Scripts with predefined templates for rewriting SFT data (e.g., `llm_annotator.ipynb`).
+- :books: **One-click Data Preparation**: Scripts with predefined templates for data preprocessing (e.g., `data_preprocessor.ipynb`)
+- :sparkles: **Parameterized Training**: Complete CPT/SFT scripts with hyperparameters (e.g., `training_args_SFT.yaml`).

+The codebase decouples data generation, CPT, and rewriting modules, allowing practitioners to replace components (e.g., using their own corpus instead of SRC textbooks) without modifying core logic.
+The `README` file serves as a tutorial for practitioners.

 ## Installation
 1. **Create and activate a conda environment**: